dlewis-n26/learn-you-a-kotlin/README.md

 * Part 3: modules and functions
+  * Look at JsonFormatTests
+    * note that we want to marshall session to and from JSON
+  * Look at JsonFormat
+    * we're groping towards a Java DSL for JSON, using Json
   * Json
-    * Before converting to Kotlin...
     * Try annotating `props` param of `obj` method with `@Nullable` so comments about nullability are not necessary -- you cannot!
+    * Note use of Map.Entry - used as a pair.
+But Kotlin has a pair.
+    * Import Map.Entry, replace Entry< with Pair<, fix issues,
+    * Run tests, checkin
     * Convert to Kotlin, applying changes to affected code
-      * You'll get compiler errors:
+      * You'll get compiler errors - ignore them for now
-        * import kotlin.collections.Map.Entry not java.util.Map.Entry
-            * talk about kotlin's intrinsic collection types mapped by the compiler onto the Java collection types
-        * Change toList() to Collectors.toList() and remove generic params <...>
       * Look at the changes.
 JsonFormat and JsonFormatTests are now FUGLY!
          * Explain Kotlin objects -- they are singletons!!! :scream-emoji:
          * Revert.